alexeymorgunov/structbioinfo/Answers.md

 ---
 **3. Interesting databases.**

-a) [Results](http://consurf.tau.ac.il/results/1520018269/output.php).
-(Link will expire by end of May.)
+a) [Results](http://consurf.tau.ac.il/results/1551476465/output.php).
+(Link will expire by end of March.)
 Full [results archive](files/consurf_results.zip).
 Core of the protein is more conserved, surfaces involved in interacting with the tRNA are also very conserved but outer regions are more variable - exactly what we'd expect.
 Functional parts and the core of a protein are typically more conserved than outer regions or functionally less important parts.
 Therefore, evolutionary conservation can help localise the active site or interacting surfaces.

 b) [InterPro](https://www.ebi.ac.uk/interpro/protein/Q05506).
 - 3 domains - ArgRS NTD, catalytic core and DALR anticodon binding.
 Some motifs including HIGH and KMSK.
 Multiple databases agree on the predictions, good support.
 - Yes, we should see three domains in the structure quite well.
-- It is part of [IPR001278](http://www.ebi.ac.uk/interpro/entry/IPR001278) with over 28,000 proteins.
+- It is part of [IPR001278](http://www.ebi.ac.uk/interpro/entry/IPR001278) with over 37,000 proteins.
+(It was just 28,000 in 2018!)
 Our domain architecture is the most common.

 c) The two databases disagree.
 SCOP entries are manually annotated and thus are more detailed/less error-prone.
 CATH is mostly automated so covers more proteins but is less precise, as you can see from the comparison.